 1. Get the teams permission to observe them before the intended planning meeting

-When you’re visualising what a team uses their meeting for, you’ll likely make some people uncomfortable if you haven’t gotten their consent in advance.
+When you’re visualizing what a team uses their meeting for, you’ll likely make some people uncomfortable if you haven’t gotten their consent in advance.
 Get permission, and if you’re lucky, the team will help you decide what to pay attention to.

 2. Stay out of the content

-Ask the team to not drag you into any discussions otherwise you will end up losing your focus and your observations will become inconsistent.
+Ask the team to not drag you into any discussions otherwise, you will end up losing your focus and your observations will become inconsistent.

 3. Decide in advance what to pay attention to